itandy/XperiaAOSPNavBarButtons/README.md

 Xperia/AOSP NavBar Buttons
 ===================================

 This Xposed module allows you to change the NavBar buttons on your Xperia/AOSP devices.
 On stock ROM, there're only three buttons on the NavBar (Back, Home and Recent Apps).
-Now you can add the Menu and Search buttons as well.
+Now you can have complete control of the buttons and how they look like.

 Installation instructions:
 1. Install the module